BroadbandForum/usp/docs/specification/index.typ

   segment the encrypted Message per the maximum allowed TLS record size.
   + If all TLS records + Record header fields are less than the maximum allowed USP Record size, then a single USP Record is sent.
-  + Otherwise segmentation of the USP Record will need to be done.
+  + Otherwise, segmentation of the USP Record will need to be done.
     + If the record size of a single TLS record + USP Record header fields is less than the maximum allowed USP Record size, exactly one TLS record can be included in a USP Record.